ministryofjustice/staff-infrastructure-certificate-services/README.md

 - Run `aws-vault exec moj-pttp-pki -- terraform init` (if you are prompted to bring across workspaces, say yes).
 - If it asks you to enter a value for "The path to the state file inside the bucket", enter the value `terraform.development.state`
-- Create a file named `terraform.tfvars` in the root of the project and populate it with the default developer Terraform settings. # TODO: figure out how to do this in PKI
 - Edit your aws config file (usually found in `~/.aws/config`) to include the key value pair of `region=eu-west-2` for the `profile moj-pttp-pki` workspace.
 - Run `aws-vault exec moj-pttp-pki -- terraform plan` and check that for an output.
 If it appears as correct terraform output, run `aws-vault exec moj-pttp-pki -- terraform apply`.